sourcegraph/about/blogposts/2021/continuous_delivery.md

 socialImage: https://storage.googleapis.com/sourcegraph-assets/blog/release-anxiety-images/release-anxiety-hero.png
 ---

-## Continuous deployment: a solution with limitations

-In part one, we talked about release anxiety and the twin pressures that create it: the pressure to improve and the pressure to protect.
+In [part one](https://about.sourcegraph.com/blog/release-anxiety/), we talked about release anxiety and the twin pressures that create it: the pressure to improve and the pressure to protect.
 By the end of the post, you likely had a solution in mind, or at least you thought you did: continuous deployment and/or delivery.

 Continuous deployment is when engineering teams deploy code changes frequently via automated tools; continuous delivery, something a little different, is when engineering teams build software so that it's always in a releasable state.